The Unearthly: Plot

 Scott is introduced to Grace the following morning, along with the two other patients: Danny Green (Arthur Batanides), who is being treated for anger issues, and pretty young Natalie Andries (Sally Todd), whose treatment regimen for a nervous breakdown is nearing completion.
-After demanding Wright to make out a certificate of death for Harry Jedrow, Conway happily informs Natalie that one last treatment for her is all that's necessary.
+After demanding that Wright make out a certificate of death for Harry Jedrow, Conway happily informs Natalie that one last treatment for her is all that's necessary.
 While the other patients sleep, Natalie is sedated, taken to the operating room, and given an artificial gland along with a high dosage of electricity.
 The procedure backfires, and she ends up a senile old woman.
 They hide her in a back room.

 Lobo is ordered to bury Jedrow alive, but Frank Scott sneaks out to the burial site and opens the coffin.
 Jedrow rises out of it and escapes, and Lobo—not having been alerted—buries the casket.
 Sharon confronts Conway about his apparent affinity for Grace, and requests that she be made the next patient to be experimented upon.
 Meanwhile, Scott begins attempting to reveal Dr. Conway's unethical deeds to the other patients.
 After a failed attempt to reveal Natalie's fate, he manages to show Grace and Danny what had happened to her, only to be caught by Dr. Conway and Sharon.
 They detain Scott and Danny, and prepare Grace for surgery.

 Danny helps Scott escape by distracting Lobo, who fatally shoots him before being knocked unconscious by Scott.
 Scott confronts Dr. Conway with Lobo's gun and reveals that he is not a convicted murderer; he is actually Lt.
 Mark Houston, an undercover police officer sent to investigate the psychiatrist's practice.
 Dr. Conway evades arrest, but is murdered by Jedrow.
 Lobo kills Jedrow, but Houston's police backup arrives soon afterward, arresting Lobo and Sharon, and barely saving Grace from the procedure.
 The police go downstairs and find Danny's body, and then discover a menagerie of horrors, all failed subjects of Conway's longevity experiments.
 The police captain wonders, "Good Lord, what if they do live forever?"